bhupender2412/bhupender2412/README.md

 I'm a **Computer Science & Engineering graduate** focused on building practical, reliable, and scalable web applications.

-I primarily work with the **MERN stack** and also use **TypeScript, Redis, BullMQ, Socket.IO, JWT, REST APIs, Redux, Vercel, and Render**.
+I primarily work with the **MERN stack** and also use **TypeScript, Redis, BullMQ, Socket.IO, JWT, REST APIs, Redux Toolkit, Cloudinary, Vercel, and Render**.

 🌐 **Portfolio:**
 https://bhupender-portfolio-sage.vercel.app/